hamsadatta/RosBot/README.md

-# RosBot (An Autonomous Navigation Ambition Project)
+# RosBot (An Autonomous Navigation Project)

 Autonomous driving is the current hot topic in automotive industry.
-The utilization of Simultaneous Localization and Mapping (SLAM) is commonly found in autonomous navigation, the problem of SLAM has never been more significant than it is today.
+The utilization of Simultaneous Localization and Mapping (SLAM) is commonly found in autonomous navigation.
 This project presents the idea of examining SLAM algorithms by implementing such an algorithm on a custom bot which has been fitted with sensors and microcontrollers.
 The software architecture is based on the Robot Operating System (ROS), an open-source framework designed to be used in robotic applications.

 This Project covers, the examining of these algorithms in both simulations, and real-world experiments.
 The method used in this project is more related to v-development cycle, meaning that a near model of the vehicle is first implemented in simulations using each algorithm and followed by real world experiment.